reef-technologies/handbook/README.md

 ### Set this repository as watched

 Go [here](https://github.com/reef-technologies/onboarding/subscription) and select ***watching***.
 This will send you an email whenever this repository is updated.
 This is useful to keep up with the training video/article list, description of chat channels and meaning of projects in the time tracker.

 **WARNING:** if the document was updated after you started reading it and before you set the repository to watched, you could miss an update.
-Check the latest changes [here](https://github.com/reef-technologies/onboarding/commits/master).
+Check the latest changes [here](https://github.com/reef-technologies/onboarding/commits/master) after subscribing to updates.

 ## 6. Instant messengers

-We use Slack and Skype for business communications.
+We use Slack and [Zoom](zoom.us) for business communications.
 You can also use them in your browser, but for convenience, they are installed on **the host computer**.

 ### Slack